What Is COI Tracking Software in Property Management?

 What Should You Look for in COI Tracking Software?

-• Automated certificate collection from vendors and agents
+- Automated certificate collection from vendors and their insurance agents, not manual chasing

 Why Spreadsheets and Manual COI Tracking Do Not Scale